 Instructions

-- Prepare Vegetables: In a large bowl, combine the halved baby potatoes, carrot pieces, onion wedges, and minced garlic.
-Toss thoroughly with olive oil, dried thyme, dried oregano, salt, and pepper until all the vegetables are evenly coated with the seasoning.
+2. Prepare vegetables: In a large bowl, combine the halved baby potatoes, peeled and chopped carrots, red onion wedges, and minced garlic.
+Toss with olive oil, dried thyme, dried oregano, salt, and pepper until all the vegetables are evenly coated with the seasoning and oil.

-- Make Gravy: Using the same bowl, whisk together the melted butter and plain flour until smooth.
-Gradually pour in a small amount of broth to loosen the mixture while whisking constantly, then add the remaining broth and whisk until fully combined.
-Carefully pour the gravy mixture down the side of the roasting pan, avoiding direct pouring over the sausages and vegetables to maintain their texture.
+4. Make gravy: Using the same large bowl, add the melted unsalted butter and plain flour.
+Whisk together until smooth to form a roux.
+Gradually add a splash of the beef or chicken broth while continuing to whisk to loosen the mixture, then add the remaining broth and whisk until the gravy is well combined and smooth.
+Pour the gravy carefully down the side of the roasting pan, avoiding direct pouring over the sausages and vegetables to maintain their texture.

-- Flip and Finish Baking: Remove the pan from the oven, turn the sausages over, and spray again with oil if desired for enhanced browning.
-Return the pan to the oven and bake for an additional 25 minutes until the sausages are nicely browned and the potatoes are tender.
+7. Turn sausages and continue baking: Remove the pan from the oven, carefully turn the sausages over, and spray again with oil if desired.
+Return the pan to the oven and bake for an additional 25 minutes, or until the sausages are evenly browned and cooked through, and the potatoes are tender.

 Notes